-Based solely on our review of filings with the SEC and/or written representations and materials furnished to us from certain reporting persons, we believe that all filing requirements applicable to our executive officers, directors and persons who own more than 10% of our common stock were complied with in fiscal 2008, except as otherwise noted in this paragraph.
-Each of our non-executive directors who received compensation in the form of common stock in fiscal 2008-Messrs.
-Biemeck, Berger, Deutsch, Leight and Weiss-filed two late Forms 4-Statements of Changes of Beneficial Ownership of Securities with respect to grants of common stock to such directors on June 30, 2008 and September 30, 2008, which Forms were filed on August 27, 2008 and October 10, 2008, respectively.
+Based solely on our review of filings with the SEC and/or written representations and materials furnished to us from certain reporting persons, we believe that all filing requirements applicable to our executive officers, directors and persons who own more than 10% of our common stock were complied with in fiscal 2009, except that Mr. Berger filed one late Form 4-Statement of Changes in Beneficial Ownership with respect to a sale of shares on September 15, 2009, which Form was filed on February 16, 2010.